arturmarton/arturmarton/README.md

 ## About me

-Hi, I'm Artur, a passionate developer that loves to code <br /> 💻 My position is full-stack web developer and software engineer &nbsp;📍 I'm based in Italy
+Hi, I'm Artur, a passionate developer that loves to code <br /> 💻 My position is full-stack web developer and software engineer <br />
+&nbsp;📍 I'm based in Italy <br />
-✨ And I started programming in 2016 as work and hobby 📚 I'm currently learning Rust
+✨ And I started programming in 2016 as work and hobby <br />
+📚 I'm currently learning Rust <br />
-🎯 Goals: create software that help people, open my own blog, improve low level programming 🎲 Fun fact: Harder is the project the better I like it, because there is room for improvement.
+🎯 Goals: create software that help people, open my own blog, improve low level programming <br />
+🎲 Fun fact: Harder is the project the better I like it, because there is room for improvement.
 I always work my best to obtain highest performance possible

 ###

 ## Technologies